-The SWQIC has worked to ensure that Basin priorities and directives for storm water are advanced and implemented.
-The SWQIC has provided a stabilizing influence in the Basin for all issues concerning storm water and water quality.
+The SWQIC has worked to ensure that Basin priorities and directives for stormwater are advanced and implemented.
+The SWQIC has provided a stabilizing influence in the Basin for all issues concerning stormwater and water quality.
 Efforts targeted improvements to design approaches and streamlining the review/permit processes associated with implementation of projects.
 The SWQIC has accomplished the following to date:

-- Built consensus and adopted procedures for storm water quality project delivery in the Basin (FEA Document); - Built consensus and adopted a process to be used by Technical Advisory Committees (TACs) to review projects and solve conflicts, as outlined in the Collaborative Storm Water Quality Project Delivery Interaction Protocol; - Provided assistance to projects when required, including resolving project conflicts and disputes, reconciling differences of opinion and approach (Constraints Document); - Implemented the FEA process through sponsored training and workshops; - Facilitated and sponsored hydrology and hydraulics studies for uniformity standards within the Basin.
+• Built consensus and adopted procedures for storm water quality project delivery in the Basin (FEA Document);

+- Built consensus and adopted a process to be used by Technical Advisory Committees (TACs) to review projects and solve conflicts, as outlined in the Collaborative Storm Water Quality Project Delivery Interaction Protocol; - Provided assistance to projects when required, including resolving project conflicts and disputes, reconciling differences of opinion and approach (Constraints Document); - Implemented the FEA process through sponsored training and workshops; - Facilitated and sponsored hydrology and hydraulics studies for uniformity standards within the Basin.
 Sponsored recommendations workshop with Dr. David Goldman of the US Army Corps of Engineers.
 Work culminated in the uniform Hydrology and Hydraulics procedure recommendations; - Facilitated implementation of the Pollutant Load Reduction Model (PLRM) water quality benefits model for future TMDL application; - Developed a list of identified constraints that impede the delivery of EIP storm water projects.
-Utilized the constraints list to identify and develop solutions; - Continuous refinement, comment and implementation of TMDL tools and use such as road-Rapid Assessment Methodology (RAM) and BMP-RAM.
+Utilized the constraints list to identify and develop solutions; and, - Serve as a forum to vet, refine and improve TMDL tools and policies, specifically the Lake Clarity Crediting Program.